NaufalGhifari/2A2S-Final-Project/README.md

-# AI augmented Surveillance System - 2A2S
+# AI Augmented Surveillance System - 2A2S
 Off the shelf webcam/CCTV surveillance system augmented with motion detection, object detection models, and email alert system.
 Final year project for BSc in Computer Science at University of London (AI & Machine Learning).